Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents: Abstract

 \section{Abstract}

-Effectively evaluating deep research agents that autonomously search the web, analyze information, and generate reports remains a major challenge, particularly when it comes to assessing long reports and giving detailed feedback on their intermediate steps.
-To address these gaps, we introduce \textsc{\ourplatform}, a platform that offers a holistic framework for deep research agent hosting, side-by-side comparison, fine-grained human feedback collection, and ranking calculation.
-Given a user query, our platform displays the final reports from two different agents along with their intermediate steps during generation.
-Annotators can evaluate the overall quality of final reports based on side-by-side comparison, and also provide detailed feedback separately by assessing intermediate steps or specific text spans within the final report.
-Furthermore, we develop \textsc{\oursys}, an end-to-end agent scaffold.
-This scaffold serves as a baseline that facilitates the easy integration of various large language models to transform them into deep research agents for evaluation.
-To demonstrate the platform's utility for deep research agent development, we have collected real user preference data from 17 annotators on three deep research agents.
-We plan to release the code base and collected data. \footnote{Our code is available at \href{https://github.com/cxcscmu/Deep-Research-Comparator}{GitHub}, and demo video can be found at \href{https://youtu.be/g4d2dnbdseg}{Youtube}.}
+Evaluating deep research agents that iteratively search the web, analyze information, and generate reports remains a major challenge, especially in assessing long reports and providing fine-grained feedback.
+To address these gaps, we introduce \textsc{\ourplatform}, a holistic annotation platform for the human evaluation of deep research agents.
+Our platform displays the generated reports and intermediate steps from two agents side-by-side, and allows annotators to state their preference between two final reports, and provide fine-grained feedback on specific text spans within the report or intermediate steps for each agent separately.
+Furthermore, we develop \textsc{\oursys}, an agent scaffold that serves as a baseline to facilitate the integration of various large language models to transform them into deep research agents for evaluation.
+Experiment results of three agents with 17 annotators demonstrated strong alignment between human annotations and static benchmarks, while revealing divergence in fine-grained metrics, which highlights the distinct value of fine-grained annotations in providing robust evaluation and actionable data for nuanced agent optimization.
+We will provide a web-based implementation of our platform that conference attendees can interact with in real-time. \footnote{Code and video demo are available at \url{https://github.com/cxcscmu/Deep-Research-Comparator}}.